-Work on the prototype web portals during 2009 has demonstrated both the potential and the challenges of this goal.
+Work on the prototype web portals to date has demonstrated both the potential for and the challenges of this goal.
 Fully implementing the set of web portals envisioned will require finding, accessing, and integrating many different data types from a large number of sources, and providing monitoring data and products to users with valid, often wide, differences in needs and perspectives.
 These challenges are not limited to the Monitoring Council's efforts, and are in fact an important issue for the State as a whole.
-The Office of the Chief Information Officer recently released its Statewide Data Strategy Report, which describes the State's approach to overcoming widespread problems related to data access and integration.
+The Office of the Chief Information Officer recently released its Statewide Data Strategy Report (OCIO 2009), which describes the State's approach to overcoming widespread problems related to data access and integration.
 While it lays out basic principles for the design, functioning, and integration of the State's data management systems, it also allows for needed flexibility as each agency develops its own solutions and strategies.
+The Monitoring Council's approach is compatible with the State's strategy and is based on two key elements.

-The Monitoring Council's approach is compatible with the State's strategy and is based on establishing locally centralized access and data input points at regional data centers.
-These data centers are linked as the distributed California Environmental Data Exchange Network (CEDEN) network (Figure 4), which also relies on the California Environmental Resources Evaluation System (CERES) metadata catalog.
-CEDEN is a distributed enterprise system intended to be flexible enough to accommodate multiple requirements and the CEDEN nodes fulfill the role of intermediary between larger state systems and small to medium data providers.
-CEDEN's architecture (see Appendix 2 for a description of CEDEN's architectural design) has been designed to create a long-term solution for delivering complex, scalable, user-friendly applications and information to a wide variety of users (see Appendix 3 for a description of CEDEN's functional specifications).
+The first element involves establishing locally centralized access and data input points at regional data centers.
+These data centers are linked as the distributed CEDEN network (Figure 6), which also relies on the California Environmental Resources Evaluation System (CERES) metadata catalog.
+CEDEN is a distributed enterprise system intended to be flexible enough to accommodate multiple requirements.
+The CEDEN regional data center nodes fulfill the role of intermediary between larger state systems and small to medium data providers.
+CEDEN's architecture (see Appendix 3 for a description of CEDEN's architectural design) has been designed to create a long-term solution for delivering complex, scalable, user-friendly applications and information to a wide variety of users (see Appendix 4 for a description of CEDEN's functional specifications).

-As described more fully in Appendix 2, CEDEN is committed to participating in the USEPA Exchange Network and in implementing their standards for service oriented architecture (SOA) and web services.
+As described more fully in Appendix 4, CEDEN is committed to participating in the USEPA's National Environmental Information Exchange Network (NEIEN) and in implementing their standards for service oriented architecture (SOA) and web services.
 These frameworks structured the initial design and implementation of CEDEN, which became operational in 2009.
 However, the system still requires a substantial amount of development, both of its basic infrastructure and of applications needed to support the theme-based web portals, and this effort is outlined in the workplan in Chapter 3.